dhruvang93/CloudComputing/City of Vancouver DAP/Readme.md

 ---

-## Step 3: AWS-Based Storage Solution for Issued Building Permits Data
+##  AWS-Based Storage Solution for Issued Building Permits Data

 To effectively manage the building permits datasets for 2023 and 2024, a robust storage solution was designed using AWS.
 The Excel files containing the permit data were securely stored in Amazon S3, providing scalable and reliable storage.
 The datasets were meticulously organized into distinct S3 buckets, separated by the years 2023 and 2024, within dedicated landing zones to streamline access and management.

 In addition to storage and organization, stringent security measures were implemented, including access controls and encryption, to safeguard sensitive information.
 To facilitate accessibility for analysis, AWS Glue and Amazon Athena were employed, enabling the data to be structured, secure, and readily available for processing and analysis.
 This approach ensured that the building permits data was efficiently stored, well-organized, and maintained to high security standards, supporting seamless analytical workflows.

-### PLACEHOLDER FOR "Data Organizing in Landing Zone of S3 Bucket in AWS in Excel Format"

 ---

-## Step 4: Data Preparation
+## Data Preparation

 Data transformation was undertaken, including the addition of a new column representing the year, which facilitated comparisons between the 2023 and 2024 datasets.
 The cleaned and transformed datasets were then securely stored in their respective S3 bucket folders, organized under the "Raw" section for each year.
 This preparation phase ensured that the building permits data was clean, well-organized, and primed for in-depth analysis, laying a solid foundation for the subsequent stages of the project.